ENGINE OIL LEVEL: general information

 The dipstick must be used to read the exact oil level and make sure that the maximum level has not been exceeded (risk of engine damage).

-The instrument panel display only alerts the driver when the oil level is at its minimum.
+Depending on the vehicle, the instrument panel display only alerts the driver when the oil level is at its minimum.

 - Remove the dipstick and wipe with a clean, lint-free cloth;